Geoffry Mckinney & Chris Robert

 Carcosa takes an page from the old Wilderlands of High Fantasy campaign setting by hinting at a setting, rather then describing it in encyclopedic detail.
 There are some general guidelines but most of the setting must be inferred from its monster, ritual, item and hex location descriptions.
 This was a tradition in ye olden days, and should come as a welcome change for those GMs that prefer terse, evocative description over exhaustive, lengthy detail.
 I myself prefer more context and detail, but Carcosa gave me enough to work with to envision my own runnable version of it without necessitating unseemly modification to the original source material.
 So you ask again, what the fuck is Carcosa?

-We start off on the wrong foot, with a retarded dice house rule that amounts to randomizing the type of die you throw for everything, using a d20.
-So the number of hit points your character has and the number of hit points an enemy varies considerably with each encounter.
+We start off on the wrong foot, with a retarded dice house rule that amounts to randomizing the type of die you throw for everything using a d20.
+So the number of hit points your character has and the number of hit points of your enemy varies considerably between encounters.
 The damage varies with each blow.
 This is meant to create greater uncertainty.
-That sounds retarded, and it is.
-Fortunately, the dice rules are easily ignored and bleed off but 5 pages of the overal product, pages that could have been used to flesh out the 13 differently colored men-races and give them some mechanical benefits or drawbacks or something.
+That sounds retarded and it is.
+Fortunately, the dice rules are easily ignored and bleed off but 5 pages of the overall product, pages that could have been used to flesh out the 13 differently colored men-races and give them some mechanical benefits or drawbacks or something.
 All we get now are notes that these differently colored men cannot interbreed, Jale men are reputed to be the best at sorcery and everyone hates Bone Men.